devedmonton/devedmonton.github.io/developed2019.md

 To make everyone feel welcome, we also supply optional pronoun stickers for your name tag.
 Blue means he/him, red for she/her, and green means check my name tag or ask.

 Along with this, we've got the yellow stickers.
-If you're comfortable with the [code of conduct](/code_of_conduct.html) and are ok with people asking you for help, or just striking up a friendly conversation then stick one of thse on.
+If you're comfortable with the [code of conduct](/code_of_conduct.html) and are okay with people asking you for help, or just striking up a friendly conversation then stick one of these on.
 If you're attending an event for the first time, have a question, or want to chat, then someone with a yellow dot is there to talk.
 Please remember, if you're in distress or it's an emergency to contact an event organizer.

-Once you're checked in, head on it to the social space!
+Once you're checked in, head on to the social space!

 #### Share Your Pitch

 As you arrive, it's time to start thinking about your pitch and the project you'd like to champion.
 When you're ready find a piece of paper and some tape, then stick your idea up on pitch wall so people can vote on it.
 We'll also set aside some brief time on Saturday morning for you to share a one-minute pitch in person.

-#### Get On The Wifi
+#### Get On The WiFi

-We all know that WiFi is essential at events like these, and Startup Edmonton now has a solid fiber optic connection ready!
+We all know that WiFi is essential at events like these, and Startup Edmonton now has a solid fibre optic connection ready!

 **SSID:** Startup_Edmonton
 **PASS:** Community1